Most Affordable Game Development Programs 2025

 Visit

-Best Game Development Programs - Top 10 Most Affordable — Complete Program Data
+Best Game Development Programs - Top 10 Most Affordable, Complete Program Data

-Hakia ranks University of Central Florida as the #1 in game development degree program.
+Hakia ranks University of Central Florida's game development program #1.
+Delivery: on-campus.
 Location: Orlando, FL | Type: Public | Tuition: $4,478/year | Graduation Rate: 93%

 What makes University of Central Florida stand out: Integrates multiple domains of art, storytelling, and technology with extended experience in working in multidisciplinary teams on realistic problems

 Program Overview: The B.A. in Digital Media allows students to integrate the multiple domains of art, storytelling, and technology.
-It is designed to provide a solid foundation in techniques and theory in one focused area of competence, provide a broad understanding of related disciplines including arts, humanities, and technology, and provide extended experience in working in multidisciplinary teams on realistic problems.
+It's designed to provide a solid foundation in techniques and theory in one focused area of competence, provide a broad understanding of related disciplines including arts, humanities, and technology, and provide extended experience in working in multidisciplinary teams on realistic problems.

 Degree Programs: BA (4 years)